Fabbiologia/BluePaper-10_Supplementary_informations/README.md

 #### Folder and dataset description

-This data refers to a fully reproducible analysis associated with the Blue Paper 10: **"A Global Habitat Strategy Framework"** section.
+This data refers to a fully reproducible analysis associated with the "**Blue Paper 10: Critical habitats and biodiversity: Inventory, thresholds and governance**"

 This folder contains all the datasets extracted from various sources and ordered in the final dataset called: `data/BP-10-Dataset.xlsx`